[Estimated read time: 8 minutes]

 9. Living in Louisville KY = Convenient Location

 One reason why people love living in Louisville KY is because of its convenient location.
 The average drive to work is under 25 minutes.
-Louisville is within a day's drive of two-thirds of the U.S. population.
-With the addition of the new East End Bridge near Prospect, we expect a better flow of traffic and more convenient travels around the Greater Louisville area.
+Louisville is within a day's drive to two-thirds of the U.S. population.
+With the addition of the new East End Bridge near Prospect.
+It will improve traffic and will allow for more convenient trips around Louisville.

 10. Great Neighborhoods in Louisville KY

 Over the years Louisville has been home to some of the most popular neighborhoods in the local area.
-You will find that the most common type of real estate is a single-family home and condominiums.
-If you are relocation to Louisville KY, typically you will find that the average ranch style home.
-It is common that some of the subdivisions have homeowner associations to help sustain a stronger community.
+You will find that the most common type of real estate is single-family homes and condominiums.
+If you are relocating to Louisville KY, you will find that the most popular style of home is a ranch.
+Many subdivisions also have homeowner associations to help sustain a stronger community.
 Take a look at some of the most popular neighborhoods in Louisville below:

 Final Thoughts: What to Love about Living in Louisville

-When making the move to Louisville KY, you will notice that homes in Louisville are very affordable compared to real estate in the surrounding metropolitan areas.
-With the strong economic and job growth in the city, we have seen home values in the area continue to rise over the past few years.
+When making the move to Louisville KY.
+You will notice that homes in Louisville are very affordable compared to real estate in other metropolitan areas.
+With the strong economy and job growth in the city, we have seen home values continue to rise over the past few years.

 In the past decade, we have seen a steady climb in the median sale price in houses in the Louisville area.
 As of right now, we are witnessing a shortage in MLS listings because of the high demand.
 This is actually good for both buyers and sellers.

-If you are making the move to Louisville or are thinking about relocating here in the future, it's safe to say that Louisville is a great place to live, work, and play.
+If you are making the move to Louisville or are thinking about relocating here in the future.
+It's safe to say that Louisville is a great place to live, work, and play.
 With the population on a constant rise, year after year, you will be sure to make new friends on your new journey.
-As a lifelong resident of the Louisville area myself, feel free to contact me or comment below if you have any questions about the local community.
+As a lifelong resident of the Louisville area myself, feel free to contact me or comment below if you have any questions.
 Look forward to hearing from you!!